 After activating the Salesforce App, access your Admin Menu from the gear icon, find the Salesforce section, and press Manage.
 On the Salesforce Configuration page, insert the URL of your Salesforce org.
 To retrieve the URL of your Salesforce org, connect to your Salesforce developer account, click on the Setup icon in the top right corner, move to the Settings section of the left side menu, select Company Settings, and finally the My Domain option.
 If your domain name has already been configured, it is displayed in the Your domain name is field.
 If you do not have a domain name, then create it from scratch.

 It is possible to use the domain name automatically attributed by Salesforce to your org (displayed in your internet browser), but we highly suggest you customize it.
 While it’s rare that you run into problems during your integration (and in the case that you do, Docebo can still identify you easily), customizing your Domain Name is a great way to save a few minutes in the troubleshooting process, as it allows Docebo to quickly identify you by the Domain Name only.
-Refer to this article in the Salesforce Knowledge Base for further information on how to customize your domain.
+Refer to the Salesforce Knowledge Base for further information on how to customize your domain (link opens in new window).

 Insert the domain name in the dedicated area of the Salesforce Configuration page, and copy the Secret Key automatically generated by your platform.
 You will be asked to enter the Secret Key later on, during the Salesforce Installation Activation procedure.
 As an option, you can select the Sandbox Mode option to link your integration to the sandbox org instead of the production org.
 Please note that if you are using a sandbox, and you do not flag this option, or if the Salesforce URL is not correct, the Salesforce List Views will not be loaded during the configuration of the user synchronization.
 Click Activate.
 You will then be redirected to the Salesforce package installation page.
 Please note that the Activate button is active only after inserting your Salesforce platform URL.